West Side Rag

 “Sitting on a bench and seeing what birds show up,” he said.
 “That’s another amazing way to go birdwatching.”

 A group walk can be an inviting way for beginners to get started, and there are multiple options on the UWS.
 The Wild Bird Fund, which has a bird hospital between West 87th and 88th streets, is leading many morning bird walks in Central Park from now through May.
-The Central Park Conservancy is hosting three birding tour basics classes in April, and the Linnean Society of New York has a variety of walks coming up in Central Park, including one geared toward families on May 2nd.
+The Central Park Conservancy is hosting three birding tour basics classes in April, the NYC Bird Alliance has two events in Central Park in April and two in Riverside Park in May, and the Linnean Society of New York has a variety of walks coming up in Central Park, including one geared toward families on May 2nd.

 Winston has been birding since he was six years old, and he said it can be a great activity for kids, as long as it isn’t forced on them.